Best Time to Post on Facebook: 2025's Hourly Engagement Blueprint

 • Weekend bonus: Additional post timed for international audiences when competition is lower

-Tools like Facebook’s Audience Insights reveal when your specific followers are online, allowing you to optimize beyond general recommendations.
-Pay attention to daylight saving time changes, which can shift optimal posting times by an hour twice yearly.
+Tools like Facebook’s Audience Insights show when your followers are online.
+This helps you optimize your posts better than general tips.
+Watch for daylight saving time changes.
+They can shift the best posting times by an hour, twice a year.

 Using Facebook Insights